obie/guide-to-reactive-rails/README.md

 [Twitter Clone with StimulusReflex gone Hybrid Native App](https://dev.to/julianrubisch/twitter-clone-with-stimulusreflex-gone-hybrid-native-app-17fm) builds on the original Hopsoft twitter clone video by turning it into a native app.

+[Reactive Map with Rails, Stimulus Reflex and Mapbox](https://dev.to/ilrock__/reactive-map-with-rails-stimulus-reflex-and-mapbox-1po4) leverages reactive Rails to quickly build a map application.

 ### Hype

 The [excited blog post](https://medium.com/@obie/react-is-dead-long-live-reactive-rails-long-live-stimulusreflex-and-viewcomponent-cd061e2b0fe2) that I wrote when I figured out Reactive Rails is all about.